 - Flexible Rewards Program.
 When it comes to redeeming for travel, the VentureOne card’s rewards program is super flexible.
 You can redeem for virtually any travel purchase, including hotel stays and just about any type of conveyance.
 This is a big advantage over airline-, hotel-, or platform-specific alternatives that require you to redeem with a particular brand or brand partnership, or on a particular online platform, such as Expedia.

-- Easily Attainable sign-up Bonus.
-This card’s 20,000-mile ($200 equivalent) sign-up bonus is easy to attain.
-You just have to spend $1,000 within 3 months of opening your account, likely an easy feat if you use VentureOne as your primary credit card.
-Discover it Miles, another no-annual-fee card, doesn’t have a sign-up bonus at all.
-The Expedia+ Voyager Card ($95 annual fee) requires you to spend $2,000 within 3 months to get a 25,000 point bonus (worth $350).
+- Easily Attainable Early Spend Bonus.
+This card’s 20,000-mile early spend bonus (worth $200) is relatively easy to attain.
+You just need to spend $500 on purchases within 3 months of opening the account, doable if you use VentureOne as your primary credit card.

 - Nice Intro APR Promotion.
-This card boasts a 0% purchase APR promotion that lasts 12 months from the moment you open your account.
-Some competing cards, including the Citi Hilton Honors Visa Signature (no annual fee) and the regular Capital One Venture Rewards Card, don’t offer intro APRs at all.
+This card boasts a 0% intro on purchases for 15 months.
+Some competing cards, including the Citi Hilton Honors Visa Signature Card (no annual fee) and the regular Capital One Venture Rewards Card, don’t offer intro APRs at all.

 - No Penalty APR.
 The VentureOne card doesn’t carry a penalty APR.
-That’s great news for cardholders who occasionally miss payments, and a big benefit over competing cards such as Expedia+ and BankAmericard Travel Rewards Card.
+That’s great news for cardholders who occasionally miss payments, and is a big benefit over competing cards that do charge penalty APR.

 - No Confusing Spending Categories.
 This card’s travel rewards program is about as straightforward as can be.
 You never have to worry about spending categories, or any associated caps or restrictions.
-Every $1 you spend earns 1.25 miles, every day.
+You simply earn 1.25 miles for every dollar spent.
 By contrast, the Expedia+ Card accrues 3 points per $1 spent on Expedia purchases and 1 point per $1 spent on everything else, while the Expedia+ Voyager Card earns 4 points per $1 spent on Expedia purchases, 2 points per $1 spent on dining and entertainment, and 1 point per $1 spent on everything else.

 - Moderate Miles Earning Pace.
-The VentureOne Card earns miles at a moderate pace: 1.25 miles per $1 spent, no matter what you buy.
-That’s slower than some competing no-annual-fee cards.
-For instance, Discover it Miles and BankAmericard Travel Rewards Card both earn unlimited 1.5 miles per $1 spent.
+Capital One VentureOne Rewards earns miles at a moderate pace: 1.25 miles per dollar on most purchases (car rentals and hotels purchased through Capital One Travel excepted).
+By contrast, BankAmericard Travel Rewards earns an unlimited 1.5 miles per $1 spent.

-- Miles Always Have the Same Value at Redemption.
-The VentureOne Card’s miles are always worth $0.01 apiece at redemption.
+- Miles Always Have the Same Value When Redeemed for Travel.
+The VentureOne Card’s miles are always worth $0.01 apiece when redeemed for travel.
 While this makes for fewer mathematical calculations – and headaches – come redemption time, it’s also not great for cardholders who wish to maximize the value of their accumulated points.
 When redeemed for travel purchases through Chase’s Ultimate Rewards portal, Chase Sapphire Preferred points are worth $0.0125 apiece.

 - Limited Travel Benefits.
 Aside from complimentary upgrades and savings opportunities where available, the VentureOne Card doesn’t have much in the way of luxury perks or convenience benefits for travelers.
-Many branded cards, including American Express’s Gold Delta SkyMiles ($95 annual fee) and Citi Platinum Select/AAdvantage ($95 annual fee), offer perks such as in-flight discounts, priority boarding, and free checked bags.
+Many branded cards, including American Express’ Delta SkyMiles Gold card, offer perks such as in-flight discounts, priority boarding, and free checked bags.

 - Requires Excellent Credit.
 Capital One is upfront about the fact that this card requires excellent credit.
 Even if you have good or very good credit, there’s a high likelihood that you won’t qualify for this card right off the bat.
 If you’re set on a travel rewards card, consider annual-fee-free alternatives like Expedia+ from Citi, which can build your credit and help you work up to a more generous rewards card.